 Recycle – Waste recycling process and garbage recycling icon.
 It appeared in 1970 on the initiative of the Container Corporation of America, when Earth Day was first celebrated.
 Its author is student Gary Anderson, who won a competition.

 However, it is believed that the universal mark had a prototype.
 An almost similar stamp with two arrows could serve as inspiration.
-Volkswagen used it back in the 1960s: they applied it to parts of their cars that had to be refurbished.
-But Anderson’s simple and thoughtful design has become an iconic symbol of sustainability.
+In the 1960s, Volkswagen used it for parts of their cars that had to be refurbished.
+However, Anderson’s simple and thoughtful design has become an iconic symbol of sustainability.
 Its graphics are understandable in any language and do not require additional text – there was never a single word in the logo.

 At first, the globality of the sign was questioned: would they want to use it everywhere?
 But now, there are recycling markings and labels on many items of everyday use.
 They allow you to determine how the various packaging materials are processed.

-The Recycle symbol consists of three reverse arrows – the so-called twisted Möbius ribbons.
-They form a cyclical triangle that has no beginning or end.
-It denotes the continuity of the processing process – an endless cycle of transition of raw materials from one form to another without loss of quality and without causing harm to the environment.
+The Recycle symbol consists of three reverse arrows—the twisted Möbius ribbons.
+They form a cyclical triangle with no beginning or end.
+It denotes the continuity of the processing process—an endless cycle of transitioning raw materials from one form to another without loss of quality or harm to the environment.

 Usually, the icon has a black outline and a green fill inside.
-But since it does not have standardized features, it is not uncommon for companies, enterprises, and organizations to change its design, leaving only a recognizable form.
+However, since it does not have standardized features, it is not uncommon for companies, enterprises, and organizations to change its design, leaving only a recognizable form.
 The American Paper Institute has developed four versions for different purposes, and Unicode offers no less than six logo variations.
-As a rule, arrows are bright green and dark green, with or without edging along the edge, two-color, where the upper side is lighter, and the lower side is darker.
+As a rule, arrows are bright green and dark green, with or without edging along the edge color, where the upper side is lighter and the lower side is darker.
 Black and white modification is also considered equal.

 Recycle: Interesting Facts